Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 The voucher would have to save you more than $119 otherwise you’re paying more this way.

 WestJet also has a basic Mastercard we will cover.
-This is what this card earns you:
+This is what the

 - 1% on all spend – 3 cents per litre savings at Petro-Canada